 - 1. Read name

 - 2. The value -1

 - 3. The read sequence

+- 4. Quality values

-When parsing that file, be aware that additional columns may be added in the future.
+When parsing the file, be aware that additional columns may be added in the future.
 Note also that some fields can be empty, resulting in consecutive tabs within a line.

 If the --times option is used and greater than 1, each read can appear more than once in the info file.
 There will be one line for each found adapter, all with identical read names.
-Only for the first of those lines will the concatenation of columns 5-7 be identical to the original read sequence.
+Only for the first of those lines will the concatenation of columns 5-7 be identical to the original read sequence (and accordingly for columns 9-11).
 For subsequent lines, the shown sequence are the ones that were used in subsequent rounds of adapter trimming, that is, they get successively shorter.